Grandparents' legal rights

 Alternative Dispute Resolution

-Seeking legal advice would be the first step, where you will be encouraged, under their guidance, to open up negotiations through solicitor correspondence.
+Seeking legal advice would be the first step, where you will most likely be encouraged to open negotiations through solicitor correspondence.
 Most solicitors will try to reach an agreement on your behalf either directly or through other collaborative methods known as Alternative Dispute Resolution (ADR).
 This can involve mediation, round table meetings or Collaborative Law.
 It is always considered better to try to achieve resolution without going through the courts which can be a long and expensive process.
 If you can reach an agreement, with or without ADR, it can be drawn up and recorded formally.

 Parental Responsibility Order v Child Arrangement Order